calvyntwh/techdocs/Technical Document V2.1 - English Version/en/06-DevelopmentReference/03-AlgorithmDescription.md

 The following is the original description of its website:

-* **Fast single-signature verification**.The softwaretakes only 273364 cycles to verify a signature on Intel's widely deployed Nehalem/Westmere lines of CPUs.
+* **Fast single-signature verification**.The software takes only 273364 cycles to verify a signature on Intel's widely deployed Nehalem/Westmere lines of CPUs.
 (This performance measurement is for short messages; for very long messages, verification time is dominated by hashing time.)
 Nehalem and Westmere include all Core i7, i5, and i3 CPUs released between 2008 and 2010, and most Xeon CPUs released in the same period.
 * **Even faster batch verification**.The software performs a batch of 64 separate signature verifications (verifying 64 signatures of 64 messages under 64 public keys) in only 8.55 million cycles, i.e., under 134000 cycles per signature.
 The software fits easily into L1 cache, so contention between cores is negligible: a quad-core 2.4GHz Westmere verifies 71000 signatures per second, while keeping the maximum verification latency below 4 milliseconds.
 * **Very fast signing**.The software takes only 87548 cycles to sign a message.
 A quad-core 2.4GHz Westmere signs 109000 messages per second.
 * **Fast key generation**.Key generation is almost as fast as signing.
 There is a slight penalty for key generation to obtain a secure random number from the operating system;/dev/urandomunder Linux costs about 6000 cycles.